VivyTeam/code-style/README.md

 Adapt your `build.gradle` file to the following structure:

-> NOTE: This should fail build operation if there exists code styles adherence error(s).
+> NOTE: This would fail a build in case of code style errors.
->

 ```gradle
    allprojects {
       apply plugin: 'checkstyle'